privacyint/ThornSec/example_json.md

 		/****************************************************************************
 		* Mandatory, per-network, cannot be declared/overridden on per-server basis *
 		****************************************************************************/
-		//External IP of the network
+		//Configuration IP for the network
 		"ip":"10.0.1.1",
 		//Domain to use on the network
 		"domain":"myorganisation.org",